- About Us

 There are lots of places across the campuses where your son/daughter can buy a healthy lunch or snacks or just sit to eat their own lunch.
 The average cost for a nutritious main meal would be £2.95 or a healthy sandwich meal deal would be from £2.00 (sandwich, fruit and a drink)

 All campuses have a number of vending machines supplying hot/cold drinks and healthy snacks.

 The Learner Services team reinforces the work of the Progression Coach by providing a range of services to support students.
 They offer help and advice in a number of areas:

 The LRCs operate as one service, therefore students may use all sites, and order and return books from each one.
-Additionally each centre offers for sale small stationery items and a selection of good quality used books.

 As well as our in-house service we also stock books at the Lichfield Public County Council Library, situated at The Friary to assist students at our Lichfield Campus.

 We are committed to providing high quality learning opportunities and services, and would like your help in knowing how well we are doing.